Things To Do

 The Huxter Mills at Sandness is a short walk from the road.

-Jamieson's Woollen Spinning Mill in Sandness is also well worth a visit.
-Hazel Tindall from Aith - the Worlds Fastest Knittter! - has released a new Fair Isle Knitting DVD.
+For anybody interested in Shetland knitting, Jamieson's Woollen Spinning Mill in Sandness is well worth a visit.
+Hazel Tindall from Aith - the Worlds Fastest Knittter! - has released a Fair Isle Knitting DVD.
 Wool Week is in October and classes book up very quickly.

 Boat Trips

-Local Boat trips are available from the Aith marina and are highly recommended by previous visitors.
+Local Boat trips on the St Magnus Bay Charters, are available from the Aith marina and are highly recommended by previous visitors.
 Cycharters boat trip can be booked for trips around the isles near Scalloway and Foula.
 Trips can be booked either for sightseeing, sea fishing or both.
+Contact John Anderson for details/bookings.

 Storm Petrels - Mousa boat trip